From Recording to Licensing: How to Prepare Your Music for submission to a Library

-Submitting your music to a library is a crucial step towards getting it licensed for use in various media productions.
+Submitting your music to a library is a crucial step towards getting it licensed for use in any kind of productions.
 But before you hit submit, it's important to properly prepare your music to increase your chances of success.
-In this blog post, we'll share four essential tips to help you get your music library-ready.
+In this article, we'll share four essential tips to help you get your music library-ready.

+When looking into music libraries, it’s important to know what kind of media they serve.
+Some may focus on supplying music for movies and TV shows, while others might cater to video games or commercials.
 Another important factor to consider is the genre of music the library is interested in.
 Some libraries may have a specific focus on a particular genre, while others may be more open to a range of styles.
-Researching the library’s previous music releases can help you gain insight into their preferred genres.
+This way, you can choose a library that’s the right fit for your work.

-Let’s take a closer look at what edit versions are and how they can be categorized:
+Let’s take a closer look at these edit versions:

 1. Full-length versions

-This category includes versions of the original piece of music that have been remixed or reimagined in some way.
+This category includes versions that have been remixed or rearranged.
 For example, a “Remix” version, a “Trailerized” version, or an “Acoustic” version.
-These versions are typically used for specific scenes or trailers where a different mood or atmosphere is required.

 A remix is a version of a song that has been reworked by a producer or remixer.
-The original recording is often edited, rearranged, and/or have additional elements added to it such as new instrumentation, electronic beats or effects, or vocal samples.
-The purpose of a remix is to give a fresh spin to the original song, and to make it more suitable for different contexts such as clubs, radio, or streaming services.
-There are many different types of remixes, such as radio edits, extended versions, club mixes, and dub versions.
+The original recording is often edited, rearranged, and/or has additional elements added to it such as new instrumentation, electronic beats or effects, or vocal samples.
+The purpose of a remix is to give a fresh spin to the original song, and to make it more suitable for different contexts.

 An acoustic version of a song is typically a stripped-down, unplugged, or live version of the original recording.
 In an acoustic version, the focus is often on the song’s melody and lyrics, with minimal instrumentation, and sometimes features alternate vocal harmonies.
 The purpose of an acoustic version is to showcase the song’s composition in a more intimate, organic way, highlighting the songwriting and performance skills of the artist.